firesidefiction/firesidefiction.github.io/_posts/nonfiction/2019-06-20-change-comes-unevenly-protecting-trans-rights-with-the-yes-on-3-campaign.md

 narrator: c-s-e-cooney
 published: true
 teaser: "A yes vote kept the law as it was, protecting transgender people from discrimination in public places.
 A no vote repealed those protections."
-author-img: a-a-mcnamara.jpg
-author-bio: |
-  **A. A. McNamara** is a writer and librarian living in central Massachusetts.
-Their fiction has appeared in venues such as _Lady Churchill's Rosebud Wristlet_ and _Crossed Genres Magazine_.
-You can find them on Twitter as [@aamcnamara](https:///www.twitter.com/aamcnamara).
 proofread: true
 contentnote: This essay depicts transphobic and homophobic behavior.
 ---